Professional Diploma in Nutraceuticals, Supplements and Functional Foods

 4. Building and Managing Distributor Networks: Understanding the process of building and effectively managing distributor networks, including recruitment, training, and support mechanisms.

-Module 11 - Success Stories of Global Entrepreneurs and Brands
+Success Stories of Global Entrepreneurs and Brands

 1. Case Studies of Successful Entrepreneurs and Brands in the Industry: Examining specific cases of entrepreneurs and brands that have achieved global success in the nutraceuticals, supplements, and functional foods industry.